-Trident University International does not discriminate on the basis of race, color, national origin, age, sex, physical or mental handicap, marital status, or political affiliation.
-Any complaints related to this policy or otherwise related to discrimination may be submitted through the University Complaint Resolution System (CRS) or directly to the Office of Compliance at Compliance@Trident.edu under the University Complaint and Grievance Resolution Policy published in the Policy Handbook of the University Catalog.
+Trident at AIU does not discriminate on the basis of race, color, national origin, age, sex, physical or mental handicap, marital status, or political affiliation.
+Any complaints related to this policy or otherwise related to discrimination may be submitted through the University Complaint Resolution System (CRS) or directly to the Office of the Ombudsman at Ombudsman@Trident.edu under the University Complaint and Grievance Resolution Policy published in the Policy Handbook of the University Catalog.